niallmurphy-ie/drupal-react-oauth-provider/README.md

 -   Context Provider stores Oauth across app
 -   Abstract away all token management
+- 	 Supports proxies to hide oauth client ID, secret etc. on frontend
--   Hooks such as `useAPI`, `useLazyAPI`, and `useLazyLogin` access REST / JSON:API / Views REST etc. with user credentials in the header
+-   Hooks such as `useAPI`, `useLazyAPI`, `useLazyLogin`, and `useLazyLoginProxy` access REST / JSON:API / Views REST etc. with user credentials in the header
 -   GET, POST, PATCH, and DELETE supported
 -   `_format=json` added by default. `_format=hal_json` can be added manually

-#

 > Lazy?